The Stourbridge Line: Lackawaxen and Stourbridge

-Proposals for short line operation were solicited from the Delaware Otsego Corporation (DO), Rail Service Associates (operators of the Bath and Hammondsport Railroad) and TransAction Associates.
+Proposals for short line operation were solicited by the Pennsylvania government from the Delaware Otsego Corporation (DO), Rail Service Associates (operators of the Bath and Hammondsport Railroad) and TransAction Associates.
 Rail Service Associates (RSA) formed the Delaware, Lackawaxen and Western Railroad to take over operations of the branch, and they began their feasibility study.
 Early negotiations for subsidy came with the requirement that former union employees be made an offer for work at their current salary and benefit levels.
 Discussions with Conrail over rate divisions did not end favorably.
 In March 1976, with less than a month to go before the start up of Conrail, RSA revoked their proposal.

-An inquiry was made with Delaware Otsego to see if they were still interested in operating the line.
+The Commonwealth of Pennsylvania, seeking to avoid abandonment, began talks with Delaware Otsego to see if they were still interested in operating the line.
 Building off their success with the launch of the Central New York Railroad (CNYK), and the revival of the Cooperstown and Charlotte Valley Railroad (C&CV) and the Fonda, Johnstown and Gloversville Railroad (FJ&G), DO owner Walter Rich was confident that the Honesdale Branch would be profitable.
 Within two weeks before the deadline, DO formed the Lackawaxen and Stourbridge Railroad (LASB).
 In anticipation of the start-up, an FJ&G ALCO S-2 locomotive was transferred to Lackawaxen, and an Ex-Reading ALCO RS-3 was purchased from an equipment dealer.
+Operations began on the first day of Conrail operations, April 1, 1976.

 The ownership of the tracks was still in question, so an emergency order was delivered by the Interstate Commerce Commission (ICC) to direct the LASB to operate the branch after March 30, 1976.
-The first LASB train departed from Lackawaxen on April 1.
 The railroad's first blow was the loss of the local Agway mill in Honesdale.
-The railroad was purchased from the estate of EL by the Lackawaxen-Honesdale Shippers Association (LHSA) in 1977, with operation contracted to DO.
-In 1979, the Wayne County Chamber of Commerce launched seasonal passenger excursion service on the LASB, and DO briefly utilized some Auto-Train dome cars for the excursion trains.
+The railroad was purchased from the estate of EL by PennDOT, with operations managed by the Lackawaxen-Honesdale Shippers Association (LHSA) in 1977.
+LHSA in turn contracted DO to run the line.
+Full negotiations for the purchase would not conclude with EL's trustees until 1982.

+In 1979, the Wayne County Chamber of Commerce launched seasonal passenger excursion service on the LASB, and DO briefly utilized some Auto-Train dome cars for the trains.
 From 1980 to 1982, DO used federal funding to upgrade the LASB's trackage to class II standards, which allowed trains to travel on the line at 25 mph.

+In 1986, the Wayne County Chamber of Commerce purchased a locomotive for excursion use on the line, former Bangor and Aroostook 1949-built EMD BL2 #54.
+DO was contracted for its maintenance, with one of the stipulations being its availability for freight use.